IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

     }
     ```

+Please, check that restaurants are deleted after this implementation is done.

 # 3. Edit Form and HTTP PUT Request for editing Restaurants.
 We need to implement the update action when the user press the corresponding button.
 To this end, we will complete the implementation of the `EditRestaurantScreen.js`.
 This component should: